 Local Islands

-The iconic Bass Rock in the Firth of Forth, sits just 5 kilometres north east of North Berwick.
-At the peak of the season, this steep sided volcanic rock is home to the world's largest colony of northern gannets.
+The iconic Bass Rock in the Firth of Forth sits just 5 kilometres north east of North Berwick.
+At the peak of the season, this steep sided volcanic plug is home to the world's largest colony of Northern gannets.

-The Bass is uninhabited but historically has been settled by an early Christian hermit, later the site of an important castle, and from the 15th to 17th Century was used as a prison.
+The Bass is uninhabited but has a curious and diverse history.
+Settled by an early Christian hermit, it was later the site of an important castle, and from the 15th to 17th Century it was used as a prison.
 The substantial remains of the old castle still prevent access onto the island.
-The Bass belongs to the Hamilton-Darlymple family, who acquired it in 1706.
+The Bass now belongs to the Hamilton-Darlymple family, who acquired it in 1706.
 The Lighthouse, built in 1902 by David Stevenson, became automated in 1988.

 In addition to the gannets, the lower ledges of the Bass are home to shags, guillemots and razorbills, with seals hauling up on the rocks below.